Real-Dev-Squad/mobile-app/README.md

 ## Tech Stack

-React Native, TypeScript, CSS
+React Native, TypeScript, StyleSheet

 ## About the Project

-This Project serves the RealdevSquad hybrid app.
+This Project serves the RealdevSquad cross-platform-app.
 This project is built in React-native.

 ## First Phase